faizanazhar759/Snake_Water_Gun/README.md

 5. **Leaderboard:**
    - Implement a leaderboard to keep track of high scores.

-By following these steps and suggestions, you’ll set up your GitHub repository properly and make your project accessible and engaging for others.
-If you need more help with any specific part, feel free to ask!
+By following these steps and suggestions, you’ll set up your GitHub repository properly and make your project more exciting.